R4356th/HelloWorld/README.md

 # Hello World!
-This repository contains my collection of code in different languages to print out "Hello World!", printing out which is a programming convention since 1978 (this information is from Wikipedia).
-You can read [this article on Wikipedia](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) to learn more about this.
+This repository contains my collection of code in different languages to print out "Hello World!", printing out which has been a programming convention since 1978.
+You can read [this article on Wikipedia](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) to learn more about the convention.